Madison-SDC/PeerToPeer/README.md

 ### Application

 Main class with main method.
-Polls on stdIn.
+Polls on stdIn (MOST EXPENSIVE BY FAR).

 ## Package: network